J. Edgar Hoover: Head of the Radical Division

 In August 1919, the 24-year-old Hoover became head of the Bureau of Investigation's new General Intelligence Division, also known as the Radical Division because its goal was to monitor and disrupt the work of domestic radicals.
 America's First Red Scare was beginning, and one of Hoover's first assignments was to carry out the Palmer Raids.

-Hoover and his chosen assistant, George Ruch, monitored a variety of U.S. radicals with the intent to punish, arrest, or deport those whose politics they decided were dangerous.
-Targets during this period included Marcus Garvey; Rose Pastor Stokes and Cyril Briggs; Emma Goldman and Alexander Berkman; and future Supreme Court justice Felix Frankfurter, who, Hoover maintained, was "the most dangerous man in the United States."

-In 1920 the 25 year-old Edgar Hoover was initiated as a Freemason at D.C.'s Federal Lodge No. 1 in Washington D.C.
+Hoover and his chosen assistant, George Ruch, monitored a variety of U.S. radicals.
+Targets during this period included Marcus Garvey; Rose Pastor Stokes and Cyril Briggs; Emma Goldman and Alexander Berkman; and future Supreme Court justice Felix Frankfurter, who, Hoover maintained, was "the most dangerous man in the United States".
+In 1920, at D.C.'s Federal Lodge No. 1 in Washington, D.C., the 25-year-old Hoover was initiated as a Freemason.
 He went on to join the Scottish Rite in which he was made a 33rd Degree Inspector General Honorary in 1955.

 Head of the Bureau of Investigation

 In 1921, Hoover rose in the Bureau of Investigation to deputy head, and in 1924 the Attorney General made him the acting director.
 On May 10, 1924, President Calvin Coolidge appointed Hoover as the fifth Director of the Bureau of Investigation, partly in response to allegations that the prior director, William J. Burns, was involved in the Teapot Dome scandal.
 When Hoover took over the Bureau of Investigation, it had approximately 650 employees, including 441 Special Agents.
 Hoover fired all female agents and banned the future hiring of them.

 Hoover was sometimes unpredictable in his leadership.
-He frequently fired Bureau agents, singling out those he thought "looked stupid like truck drivers," or whom he considered "pinheads."
+He frequently fired Bureau agents, singling out those he thought "looked stupid like truck drivers," or whom he considered "pinheads".
 He also relocated agents who had displeased him to career-ending assignments and locations.
 Melvin Purvis was a prime example: Purvis was one of the most effective agents in capturing and breaking up 1930s gangs, and it is alleged that Hoover maneuvered him out of the Bureau because he was envious of the substantial public recognition Purvis received.

-Hoover often praised local law-enforcement officers around the country, and built up a national network of supporters and admirers in the process.
-One whom he often commended for particular effectiveness was the conservative sheriff of Caddo Parish, Louisiana, J. Howell Flournoy.